Kreateer/discord-chaosbot/README.md

 # ChaosBot

-*A simple Discord Bot project written in Python 3.7*

-## Introduction

 **This is a personal (hobby) project as part of my quest to broaden my knowledge of Python and make some friends happy ^^**

-This bot is meant to be a fun chat bot that serves little purpose but to keep you entertained :)
+The bot is meant to be a fun chat bot that serves little purpose but to keep you entertained :)
 Therefore, my *current* goals for this project are as follows:

 * Allow users to search for images from Reddit and Google Images